 Recording all your financial transactions onto a bookkeeping services platform for easy access

-As referenced earlier, bookkeeping today involves a range of online cloud-based platforms for easy access.
-This means you can monitor your cash flow in real-time, with the touch of a button.
+As referenced earlier, bookkeeping today involves a range of online cloud-based platforms like XERO, MYOB, QuickBooks and Sage for easy access.
+By which you can monitor your cash flow in real-time, with the touch of a button.
 Due to this, you can promptly make key decisions before it gets too late.

 The bookkeeper will allocate each transaction to either a specific cost or revenue